 - How do I get photos off my iPhone without iTunes?

-To get photos off your iPhone without iTunes, simply download Adobe Bridge on your PC and set the downloader to open automatically when you plug in your iPhone.
+To get photos off your iPhone without iTunes, simply download Adobe Bridge on your PC and follow the procedure detailed in this dedicated article.

 - Why can’t I transfer photos from iPhone to PC?

 You cannot transfer photos from iPhone to PC if you haven’t selected the Trust option or if your iPhone doesn’t show up in File Explorer.

 - How do I transfer photos from iPhone to a laptop using a USB cable?

 To transfer photos, connect your iPhone to the PC, tap the notification that shows up, and choose the option that says Import photos and videos.
 If you can’t do so, refer to this detailed guide.